Factbox: Fed minutes show support for more stimulus rising

-(Reuters) - Backing among Federal Reserve officials for additional stimulus to revive the weak recovery increased further by the time of the Fed’s July 31-Aug 1 policy meeting, a comparison of recent Fed meeting minutes shows.
+(Reuters) - Backing among Federal Reserve officials for additional stimulus to revive the weak recovery picked up in June after having fallen off in April and March, a comparison of recent Fed meeting minutes shows.

-Many members felt that more Fed action would likely be necessary -- a change from the previous meeting when “a few” members expressed such a view.
+A few policymakers last month felt that more Fed action would likely be necessary - a change from the previous two meetings when official were only cited as supporting further easing if the recovery stumbled.

 While all 12 of the regional Fed bank presidents and each member of the Washington-based Board of Governors participate in policy-setting discussions, only those with votes are considered “members” of the policy-setting Federal Open Market Committee.